 Whoops, My Mistake(s)

 I owe this page to Sharon Kay Penman, whose hilarious “Medieval Mishaps” confession marked the first time I’d ever seen a historical fiction author frankly list the errors in their own work.
-If Sharon Kay Penman can admit she’s not perfect, then I certainly can!
+If Sharon Kay Penman could admit she wasn’t perfect, then I certainly can!

 I’ve researched till my ears bled on every book I’ve written, but a few mistakes crept in nonetheless.
 I’m lucky enough to have a sharp-eyed team to help catch my mistakes – editors, copyeditor, literary agent, critique partners, not to mention my hard-working research assistant who also goes by the name of “Mom.”
 Even so, a few mistakes slipped past us all–I’ve made sure to forward them to my publisher so future editions and e-versions are corrected, but older books will still pop up with these mistakes.